PetrusTryb/Leibniz-PI/README.md

 # Leibniz-PI
-This program calculates PI number with the Leibniz formula.
+This program calculates PI number with the Leibniz formula.<br/>
+**It may take about 2 minutes to run!**